-Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
-My apologies for any strange sentences and funny mistakes that may have been generated during the process.
-If you are reading French, click on the French flag below to access the original and correct text:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

 In the waters of Misool, in the south of Raja Ampat, there are swarms of glittering fish and multicoloured coral in a mess...
 I take you on a dive cruise in the heart of the Coral Triangle, in Indonesia.

-Heading for Raja Ampat and Misool!
+Set course for Raja Ampat and Misool!

 November 2, 2015.
 I'm on board the Waow, a magnificent three-masted ship specially designed for diving cruises.
-After the Banda Islands and incredible encounters with Hammerheadswe are now approaching the south of Raja Ampatwith dives in the waters of Misool Island.
-(Pulau Misool, in Indonesian).
+After the Banda Islands and incredible encounters with Hammerheadswe are now approaching the south of Raja Ampatwith dives in the waters of Misool Island (Pulau Misool, in Indonesian).

 The Coral Triangle, a treasure trove of biodiversity between the Indian and Pacific Oceans